replicatedhq/replicated-docs/docs/intro-replicated.md

 The license service lets you provide custom license entitlements that are signed, synchronized, and verified, such as expiration dates, which features are enabled, usage limits, and then integrate those values with your application code to enforce the entitlements.
 By default, Replicated automatically synchronizes and updates custom entitlement values in the running application.

-Using Replicated license entitlements helps to reduce release complexities and works with proven tooling.
+Using Replicated license entitlements helps to reduce release complexities.
 The vendor portal lets you create and manage different license types, such as maintaining community and enterprise licensing.
 You can also manage granular feature entitlements, which gives you flexibility in how to manage your own pricing and feature plans.
-You can also create Dev entitlement for testing purposes, or create temporary entitlements for product trials.
+You can also create Dev entitlements for testing purposes, or create temporary entitlements for product trials.

 Additionally, Replicated license entitlements are used to verify customers through the Replicated proxy registry if you are using an external private registry, eliminating the need to share your registry credentials with customers.
 For more information, see [Proxy Service](#proxy-service).

 ### Proxy Service

 The vendor portal can connect to your private image registry using the Replicated proxy service.
-The proxy service pulls your image and then instances of your image are pulled from the proxy service.
-Replicated customer licenses provide licensed access to your private registry through the proxy service.
+The proxy service pulls your image and then customer instances of your image are pulled from the proxy service.

+Replicated customer licenses provide validated access to your private registry through the proxy service.
 This lets customers install without needing the credentials to your private registry.
 Instead, customers are validated using their license.
 And, if a company is no longer a customer, you can revoke their license and they cannot pull images from your private registry.

 Additionally, you can configure custom domains in the vendor portal for services that use customer-facing URLs, such as the proxy service, so your customers see your own branding.